Controlled Text Generation with Natural Language Instructions

-\paragraph{b) Syntax Constraints:} We also consider syntax constraints that require the output text to have certain syntactic structures.
-We follow \citet{li2022diffusionlm} and consider \textbf{parts-of-speech} constraints and \textbf{syntax tree} constraints as two syntax constraints.
-Parts-of-speech (POS) constraints are posed as a sequence of POS tags (e.g., \textit{Pronoun Verb Determiner Noun}) and requires the model to generate a sequence of words of the same length whose POS tags (obtained using the Spacy POS tagger) match the target (e.g., He bought a car).
-Similarly, syntax tree constraint provides a linearized syntactic parse tree (e.g., (S (NP (PRP $*$)) (VP (VBD $*$) (NP (DT $*$) (NN $*$)))) where $*$ denotes a token) and requires the model to generate a text sequence that matches the constraint when parsed with a pre-trained parser~\citep{kitaev-klein-2018-constituency}.
-Similar to lexical constraints, we randomly sample sentences from the C4 dataset to synthesize syntax constraint-text pairs.
+\paragraph{b) Syntactic Constraints} We also consider syntactic constraints that require the output text to conform to certain syntactic dictates.
+Specifically, we focus on two types of syntactic constraints: \textbf{part-of-speech} sequence constraints and \textbf{syntactic tree} constraints.
+Our part-of-speech (POS) constraints are sequences of POS tags (e.g., \textsc{poss} \textsc{verb} \textsc{det} \textsc{noun}) that require the model to generate a sequence of words of the same length whose POS tags match the target (e.g., ``He bought a car'').
+Similarly, syntactic tree constraints consist of a linearized syntactic parse tree (e.g., (S (NP (PRP $*$)) (VP (VBD $*$) (NP (DT $*$) (NN $*$)))) where $*$ denotes a wild card) and require the model to generate a text sequence that matches the constraint when parsed with a pre-trained parser~\citep{kitaev-klein-2018-constituency}.
+Similar to the generation of the lexical constraints, we randomly sample sentences from the C4 dataset to synthesize syntactic constraint--text pairs.